gavinkendall/autoscreen/readme.txt

-Machine                           The name of the machine being used Time Range                        A specified value based on a time range Date/Time Format Expression       A value representing a date/time tag expression (such as "{day-1}") Quarter Year                      A number representing the current quater of the current year
+Machine                           The name of the machine being used Time Range                        A specified value based on a time range Date/Time Format Expression       A value representing a date/time tag expression (such as "{day-1}") Quarter Year                      A number representing the current quarter of the current year

 (The Date/Time Format Expression type is simply the new name for the Date/Time Format Function type previously used by Auto Screen Capture.
 The functionality of this type remains the same as before.)